Introduction

 Content Maintenance

 Maintaining the integrity and relevance of your website is paramount.
-This involves both updating content, ensuring seamless navigation, and generally conduct scheduled website audits to identify and fix potential SEO issues.
+This involves both updating content and generally conducting scheduled website audits to identify and fix potential SEO issues.

 Core Web Vitals

-Google’s Core Web Vitals have emerged as a significant aspect of the SEO landscape.
-These metrics, now integral to Google’s Page Experience ranking signals, focus on three primary areas: visual loading performance (Largest Contentful Paint or LCP), visual stability (Cumulative Layout Shift or CLS), and page interactivity (First Input Delay or FID).
+Google’s Core Web Vitals are now integral to Google’s Page Experience ranking signals.
+These metrics focus on three primary areas: visual loading performance (Largest Contentful Paint or LCP), visual stability (Cumulative Layout Shift or CLS), and page interactivity (First Input Delay or FID).

 This aspect of website optimisation can get a bit technical, but if you are that way inclined it can help eke out a little more from SEO.
 Here’s a couple of resources to get you started from web.dev: Optimise Cumulative Layout Shift and Optimise First Input Delay